ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 WorkSpace:                          Test_workspace_lon06_new
 Networks:                           mgmt_net
 ```
-An output similar to the following example is displayed for private plan/pod:
+An output similar to the following example is displayed for private cloud:

 ```
 Name:                              test_Rehearsal